 - b.
-An airborne player is a player not in contact with the ground because he leaps, jumps, dives, launches, etc., in other than normal running action. - c.
+An airborne player is a player not in contact with the ground because he /she has leapt, jumped, dived, launched, or been contacted by an opponent or teammate, etc. in other than normal running action. - c.
 A departing player is a player leaving the field, having been replaced by a substitute. - d.
 A teammate is a player of the same team b.
 A ball carrier is a runner in possession of a live ball.